jatla00/script.gamestarter/README.md

 - Retroarch multi-emulator frontend (updated to v1.3.4) with a launcher addon and joypad configs,
 - AdvancedLauncher addon with default emulator list and a custom skin,
 - Emulationstation frontend,
-- Amiga UAE4ARM emulator,
+- Amiga UAE4ARM emulator included in AdvancedLauncher and Emulationstation frontend,
 - Some test freeware roms.

 Also, you will have the choice of one-click installation of:
-- Internet Archive ROM Launcheraddon to launch games from the "cloud",
+- Internet Archive ROM Launcher addon to launch games from the "cloud",
 - 3 GameMaker Pi ports including modern masterpiece "Maldita Castilla".

 So, let's go!!